neoxic/lua-ezlib/README.md

-Easy ZLib module for Lua
+Easy zlib module for Lua
 ========================

 [lua-ezlib] provides the following API: